 The fact that the apostles and elders were based in Jerusalem is an indication that life was still revolving around Temple worship for the early Believers.

 There in Jerusalem, we see that the leadership of the council included Peter and James.

-It was to them that some of the Believers who were Pharisees presented arguments that Gentile Believers should undergo a ritual conversion process:
+Some of the Believers who were Pharisees presented arguments to them that Gentile Believers should undergo a ritual conversion process:

 “Some of the Believers who belonged to the party of the Pharisees stood up and said, ‘The Gentiles must be circumcised and required to keep the law of Moses.'”
 (Acts 15:5)

 This was no easy decision, apparently.
 The apostles and the elders discussed this question in great depth before arriving at a resolution.

 Then Peter addressed the assembly, telling them that God had accepted the Gentile Believers on the basis of their faith, in the same way that He had accepted the Jewish Believers on the basis of their faith: